 The Right Way to Ripen Green Tomatoes and More Garden Myths Debunked

-Gardeners all have advice but some of it isn't helpful.
+Gardeners all have tips but some are just wrong.
 Weed out the myths on how to ripen green tomatoes, what to plant near black walnut trees and more.

 Myth: To Ripen Green Tomatoes, Set Them on a Sunny Windowsill